jaredhoberock/thrust-workshop/more_points/README.md

 # Searching for Children

-Now that we know where to look, we can search for each active node's list of children.
+Now that we know where to look, we can search for the list of tags spanned or bound by each active node's children.
 We'll represent the lists as a couple of arrays:

     std::vector<int> lower_bounds(children.size());
     std::vector<int> upper_bounds(children.size());

-The children we'll search for live in the `tags` array.
-For each element of `active_nodes`, `lower_bounds` stores the index of its first child inside of `tags`.
-Likewise, `upper_bounds` stores the index of the tag one past the last child.
-In other words, for each element of `active_nodes`, we'll have the boundaries of a contiguous span of elements inside `tags`.
+For each element of `children`, `lower_bounds` stores the index of the first tag it spans inside of `tags`.
+Likewise, `upper_bounds` stores the index of the tag one past the last spanned.
+In other words, for each element of `children`, we'll have the boundaries of a contiguous span of elements inside `tags`.

 Inside of `find_child_bounds`, we do the search: